 If an applicant has what is considered to be a dangerous job – such as a firefighter – they run a higher risk of death than someone who works at a “safer” occupation and thus may not be covered because they are considered by the insurance company to be a high risk.
 Likewise, if the proposed insured engages in hazardous activities such as skydiving, they may also be denied for coverage as they, too, run a higher risk of death.

 Other considerations taken into account by the life insurance underwriter are the applicant’s gender and whether or not they smoke.
 Typically, women live longer than men.
-Therefore, the likelihood of a man at a certain age dying in comparison to a woman are greater and thus the premiums for males are typically higher than for females of the same age.
+Therefore, the likelihood of a man at a certain age dying in comparison to a woman is greater and thus the premiums for males are typically higher than for females of the same age.

 Likewise, those who smoke are considered to be a higher risk than those who do not.
 Because of this, the premiums for a life insurance policy of a smoker will typically be higher than the premium for the same amount of coverage for a non-smoker.